Master's and Certification

 The Master's and Certification (MAC) Program is designed for students who already have a bachelor's degree and want to become certified teachers.
 MAC allows you to work toward two goals simultaneously: teaching certification and a master's degree.

-MAC is more efficient than alternative certification programs, because nearly all the required certification classes simultaneously earn credits toward a master's degree.
+MAC is efficient, because nearly all the required certification classes simultaneously earn credits toward a master's degree.
 The master's degree will provide you with advanced expertise and future salary benefits as you begin your teaching career.

 MAC offers two degrees, depending which level of students you wish to work with: